 – Of course!
 Like other major companies, we deal with this topic on a daily basis and our goal is to have the best possible overview of the needs of the organisation, which forms the basis for all other activities.

-In practise, that means that all training courses are planned in cooperation with the Human Resources Department and line managers, while additional training is also organised by the HR department in accordance with the general needs of the company.
+In practice, that means that all training courses are planned in cooperation with the Human Resources Department and line managers, while additional training is also organised by the HR department in accordance with the general needs of the company.
 An example of this second type of training is the “Leadership Campaign”, within the framework of which around 250 employees will undergo five-day training on techniques for managing teams within the company.
 We also pay great attention to so-called specialised expert training, because a pharmaceutical company must have something like that in its training plan.
 The Stada Group this year launched a talent management process that will focus additionally on personnel who have been identified as having the potential to take on future leadership roles within the company.

 And while we’re on the topic of the new age and its achievements, tell us more about e-recruitment.
 Can candidates use digital channels to more easily find a job and establish communicate with potential employers?

-– Keeping pace with trends is one of the things that you mustn’t fail to do, otherwise you’ll certainly lose the market battle regardless of the area of business, including human resources.
+– Keeping pace with trends is one of the things that you mustn’t fail to do, otherwise, you’ll certainly lose the market battle regardless of the area of business, including human resources.
 There is an increasing number of digital solutions around us for various aspects of life and, when it comes to HR, these solutions are most prominent in the field of candidate selection.
 Young people today are much more focused on social networks than, for example, my generation was at the time that we graduated from college.
 Companies also adapt to this, so submitting a CV at an employment fair is something that will gradually be replaced entirely by online applications.

 We are very active on social networks and are leading the way with LinkedIn, via which we directly filled a large number of challenging job positions last year.
 We are also working on the introduction of a modern selection system that is part of the global Success Factors project, and it is planned for Serbia – together with Germany – to be the first country in which the Stada Group will implement this modern HR software.